cbase-larrymod/bpp-plus-syntax-highlighting/README.md

 # Commodore BPP+ BASIC v2 Syntax Highlighting

 This repository provides a syntax highlighting definition for **BPP+ BASIC v2**.
-It is designed to enhance readability and editing experience for BPP+ files, including Commodore 64 BASIC v2 code.
+It enhances readability and makes editing BPP+ files, including Commodore 64 BASIC v2 code, easier in Visual Studio Code.

----
+The grammar is based on the original BPP+ preprocessor but focuses on syntax highlighting.
+It highlights modern BPP+ features such as labels, scopes, include directives, and user-defined functions, making CBM BASIC programs clearer and easier to navigate.

 ## Features